 - Puerto Viejo – a romantic destination

 - Liberia – near the wonderful Nicoya peninsula

 - Jaco* – rich in expat communities (see notes)

 - San Jose – experience life in Costa Rica’s capital

 Whether you choose one or visit all of them, if you’ve never been to Costa Rica, this article is your general guide on safety in the country.

 Is Costa Rica safe to visit?

-Costa Rica, which means “rich coast” in English, is the safest country in Central America according to the worldnomads website.
+Costa Rica, which means “rich coast” in Spanish, is the safest country in Central America according to the worldnomads website.
 The country, which got its name from Columbo when he reported vast amounts of gold jewelry worn by the locals in 1502, also snagged the number one spot as the most peaceful country in the region out of 12.

 While this is great news, it is always a good idea to take extra steps to stay safe wherever you are.
 You can do this in Costa Rica by:

 - Staying in places and regions that are considered safer than others that we’ll list below